MUNENE1212/VAITE/README.md

-# VAITE
+# Baitech
-FIRST BUSINESS PROJECT
+Website for my brand